decline27/melcloud-optimizer/README.md

+# MELCloud Optimizer (current)

+This repository contains the MELCloud Heat Pump Optimizer Homey app.

+This README has been simplified.
+Detailed documentation and historical notes were archived to reduce top-level clutter.

+Where to find things:
+- Full documentation: `documentation/`
+- Archived historical documents: `documentation/archived/` (moved from the repository root)
+- Source code: `src/`, `optimization/`, `services/`, `drivers/`

+Quick links
+- API and app entry: `src/app.ts`, `src/api.ts`
+- Optimization engine: `optimization/engine.ts`
+- ENTSO-E support: `src/entsoe.ts` and `assets/entsoe_area_map.json`
+- Settings UI: `assets/settings/` and `settings/index.html`

+Development

+Prerequisites: Node.js >=16, npm

+Install:

+    npm install

+Build:

+    npm run build

+Run tests:

+    npm run test:unit

+If you need the older, detailed markdown files they are preserved in `documentation/archived/`.

+If you want me to further trim or reorganize docs (e.g., generate an index of archived files or extract summaries into `documentation/`), tell me which direction to take.
 MELCloud Optimizer - Energy And Cost Savings Focus

 This document describes how the Homey app optimizes Mitsubishi Electric air-to-water units that are controlled through MELCloud.
 The goal is to combine reliable comfort with measurable reductions in electricity cost.